 As this is a situational judgment test, there is no outright correct response – it is the responsibility of the test-taker to gauge how the company would wish them to behave.

 Practice SHL Tests

-The questions and answers given on this page constitute just a small fraction of the kind of questions one can expect on each kind of test, and the difficulty in the real test can vary greatly.
+The SHL practice test answers and questions on this page constitute just a small fraction of the questions that you should expect on each kind of test, and the difficulty in real SHL tests can vary greatly.

 Want to up your game for the big test?
 Sign up to Prepterminal’s comprehensive SHL test preparation packs.
 We’ve created a full repertoire of SHL style practice questions and answers, along with module-based courses to fill out your understanding of the tests.
 Our practice exams prepare you for every type of SHL assessment.